SebastianArriagada/general-notes/interview-questions.md

 ## 1. Could you tell me about yourself and describe your background in brief?

 I'm 26 years old.
 I'm from Chile.
 My former studies were in mining engineering because my country has an extensive mining industry.
-But I realized that my curiosity goes farther than just the mining field.
+But I realized that is not my passion and that curiosity goes farther than just the mining field.
 However, I decided to continue my studies because I had a scholarship that didn't allow me to change of major.
 But, I took advantage of the focus on mathematics, statistics, and computer science ( in fact, I took the computer science minor).

 However to this decision, during the five and half years of my studies (I didn't take too much time, it's the minimum duration of an engineering degree in my country).
 I always study in parallel by myself, at first physics and chemistry, from books, videos, and extra curses, until the moment when I tried to automatize the play of a video game using python and auto clicks.
 That was my love at the first challenge.
 After this, I focused all my energy on this field.

 Fur lucky, my cousin (and one of my best friends) is talented and passionate about computer science, and he was my guide for what I needed to learn.
-About the different fields of computer science, what is a programming language, what is the focus of each one, the different programming paradigms ( like object-oriented, functional, and imperative), the importance of control version systems, and of making a clean code, etc
+About the different fields of computer science, the different programming languages, what is the focus of each one, the different programming paradigms ( like object-oriented, functional, and imperative), the importance of control version systems, and of making a clean code, etc

-Then, after practicing and studying a lot, I proposed my thesis to a company about applying image recognition and segmentation to geology.
-With this new method, we passed from hours of human work to just a couple of seconds and more consistent results.
-So, they contacted me, and I worked there for one year, working with image analysis, data analysis, management of databases, and similar things.
+Then, after practicing and studying a lot, I proposed my thesis to a company about the use of image recognition and segmentation in geology.
+With my method, we passed from hours of human work describing rocks to just a couple of seconds and with more consistent results.
+So, they contacted me, and I worked there for one year, working with image and data analysis, management of databases, and similar things.

 Until I decided to start formal studies with the master of computer science, with the AI specialization, where I asked for a preparation year because I want to make stronger my skills, I preferred to take a little more time but have solid background knowledge.

-And now, I completed my first semester successfully, and I'm searching for a new challenge where I could be apport from my enthusiasm and effort
+And now, I completed my first semester successfully, and I'm searching for a new challenge where I could be apport from my knowledges and problem solving skills

 ## 2. What is your greatest strength?
 * The quick learner.
 I think that I'm used to it because I'm constantly studying different things.
 And I have demonstrated it.
 For example, when in a short time and under pressure, I had to learn and apply new technology to allow the faster processing of AI models on CPU.